Geo-R1: Improving Few-Shot Geospatial Referring Expression Understanding with Reinforcement Fine-Tuning: Abstract

 \section{Abstract}

 Referring expression understanding in remote sensing poses unique challenges, as it requires reasoning over complex object–context relationships.
-While supervised fine-tuning (SFT) on multimodal large language models achieves strong performance with massive labeled datasets, they struggle in data-scarce scenarios, leading to poor generalization.
+While supervised fine-tuning (SFT) on multimodal large language models (MLLMs) achieves strong performance with massive labeled datasets, they struggle in data-scarce scenarios, leading to poor generalization.
 To address this limitation, we propose Geo-R1, a reasoning-centric reinforcement fine-tuning (RFT) paradigm for few-shot geospatial referring.
-Geo-R1 enforces the model to first generate explicit, interpretable reasoning chains that decompose referring expressions, and then leverage these rationales to localize target objects.
-This ``reason first, then act" process enables the model to make more effective use of limited annotations, enhances generalization, and provides interpretability.
+Geo-R1 can generate explicit, interpretable reasoning chains that decompose referring expressions, and then leverage these rationales to localize target objects, which provides great interpretability.
 We validate Geo-R1 on three carefully designed few-shot geospatial referring benchmarks, where our model consistently and substantially outperforms SFT baselines.
 It also demonstrates strong cross-dataset generalization, highlighting its robustness.
-Code and data will be released at \url{http://geo-r1.github.io}.
+Code and data will be released at \url{https://github.com/Geo-R1/geo-r1}.